 Hyperpigmentation can be localised (affecting a specific area) or generalised (affecting large parts of the body).
 It happens when an excess of melanin, the brown skin pigment, gathers in the skin.

 It can affect anyone, regardless of skin colour.
-However, hyperpigmentation can be more of a problem for people of colour because the pigment cells of those with darker skin produce more melanin than people with lighter skin.
+However, hyperpigmentation can be more of a problem for people of colour because the pigment cells of those with black or brown skin produce more melanin than people with white skin.

 If you have hyperpigmentation, you may feel self-conscious about your appearance – but there is support available to help you manage these feelings.
 On this page, we explore some of the specific causes of hyperpigmentation and look at the ways we can help you manage the impacts it may have on your life.